microsoft/ga4gh-tes/examples/py-tes/README.md

 ```

 Next, you need to create a file of the TES instance in a
-comma-seprated file `.tes_instances`.
+comma-separated file `.tes_instances`.
 Two fields/columns are required, a
 description of the TES instance, and the URL pointing to it.
 You can use the
 following command to create such a file, but make sure to replace the example
 contents and do not use commas in the name/description field: